duyphuong5126/Test/README.md

 - Random colors solution:
   + Use a drawable resource file that supports rounded corners.
-  + Generate a random color and applying it on the drawable using setColorFilter method.
+  + Generate a random color and apply it on the drawable using setColorFilter method.
 The RGB values of the color are randomized from 0 to 199.
   + Set the new drawable as the background of the view.

 - Supported languages: English and Vietnamese.